-- · decreased demand for any product candidates or products that we develop or sell; - · injury to our reputation and significant negative media attention; - · negative publicity or public opinion surrounding gene therapy; - · withdrawal of clinical trial participants; - · significant costs to defend the related litigation; - · substantial monetary awards to trial participants or patients; - · loss of revenue; - · reduced resources of our management to pursue our business strategy; and - the inability to further develop or commercialize any products that we develop.
+- · decreased demand for any product candidates or products that we develop or sell; - · injury to our reputation and significant negative media attention; - · negative publicity or public opinion surrounding gene therapy; - withdrawal of clinical trial participants; - · significant costs to defend the related litigation; - · substantial monetary awards to trial participants or patients; - · loss of revenue; - · reduced resources of our management to pursue our business strategy; and - the inability to further develop or commercialize any products that we develop.

-Dependent upon the country where the clinical trial is conducted, we currently hold a maximum of \in 6,000,000 and minimum of \in 2,000,000 in clinical trial insurance coverage in the aggregate, with a per incident limit of \in 450,000 to \in 1,000,000 with respect to the clinical studies we conduct.
+Dependent upon the country where the clinical trial is conducted, we currently hold a maximum of \notin 6,000,000 and minimum of \notin 2,000,000 in clinical trial insurance coverage in the aggregate, with a per incident limit of \notin 450,000 to \notin 1,000,000 with respect to the clinical studies we conduct.
 Such coverage may not be adequate to cover all liabilities that we may incur.
 We may need to increase our insurance coverage as we expand our clinical trials.
 In addition, insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.
+In the event insurance coverage is insufficient to cover liabilities that we may incur, it could have a material adverse effect on our business, financial condition and results of operations.